paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

 3. **Flashing MicroPython Firmware**

-### Method 1 Flashing MicroPython Firmware with esptool at the command line

 We first find and download the correct firmware image for our development board, as follows:

 - Navigate to `MicroPython.org`.